saracemal/js-questions-2/README.md

 null: it means nothing. it can be assigned the value of null, as well.

-2. What does the && operator do?
+2. What does the && operator do? representative of the logical AND operator. if used with booleans, will return true if both sides are true/false.

-3. What does the || operator do?
+3. What does the || operator do? representative of the logical OR operator.

 4. Is using the + or unary plus operator the fastest way in turning a string into a number?

 5. What is the DOM?
+DOM stands for Document Object Model, and it is essentially the interface to webpages. it allows programs to read/manipulate the page's content, structure, and styles.

 6. What is Event Propagation?